microsoft/vscode-docs/docs/languages/markdown.md

 # Markdown and VS Code

 Working with Markdown in Visual Studio Code can be pretty fun and there are a number of Markdown specific features that will help you be more productive.

+## Markdown Extensions

 In addition to the functionality VS Code provides out of the box, you can install an extension for greater functionality.

 <div class="marketplace-extensions-markdown"></div>